 Chevrolet History 1911-1954

 To fully appreciate the profound impact the small block V8 engine had on the success of Chevrolet, it helps to know a bit of Chevrolet history and the engines that came before the small block V8.
 In its 1955 debut in the Bel Air and Corvette, the small block Chevrolet V8 set the tone for many achievements to come for Chevrolet and General Motors and also set a standard for the automotive industry as a whole.
-Let’s take a trip down memory lane Chevrolet Avenue and rediscover the people and technology that laid the groundwork for the now iconic engine that exceeded 100 million production units over a decade ago in 2011.
+Let’s take a trip down memory lane and rediscover the people and technology that laid the groundwork for the now iconic engine that exceeded 100 million production units over a decade ago in 2011.

 On Thursday, November 2, 1911, Louis Chevrolet, Edwin R. Campbell and William H. Little signed articles of association for Chevrolet Motor Company to “design, manufacture, buy, sell and deal in motors and motor vehicles and the various parts thereof and accessories thereto”.
 The notarized documents were recorded the following day and the incorporation of Chevrolet Motor Company in Detroit, Wayne County, Michigan was official.
 Most consider that day, Friday, November 3, 1911 the beginning of Chevrolet but the rather intriguing backstory began many years before…